 In Q3 and Q4 2021, we sold a substantial amount of crypto assets to gear up for any downturn.
 This move was considered contrarian back then.
 Cash was "trash" because of inflation, along with all the entitlement that comes with easy gains.
-Maybe true over a longer period (though the Fed will fight that, any many underestimate that), yet here we are with many assets down 50-75% in parallel (even so-called blue chips like Netflix are down over 70%).
-Cash is always a position that allows one to pull new levers and is extremely important in any business, including investing.
-Many in crypto in particular miss this.
-We are undoubtedly long-biased and long-only in our core BTC/ETH positions since 2015/16, but firmly believe in a hybrid approach to capture more value given the cyclical nature of crypto.
-VCs will never get this side of the space and many get wrecked because of this (we know the horror stories, with many more to come).
+Maybe true about cash over a longer period of time (though the Fed will fight that, any many underestimate that), yet here we are with many assets down 50-75% in parallel (even so-called blue chips like Netflix are down over 70%).
+Cash was still one of the best moves over the last 6-9 months because there was nowhere else to hide that didn't suffer far more.
+Cash is also a position that allows one to pull new levers and is extremely important in any business, including investing.
+Many in crypto in particular miss this and rush all-in, when it is a marathon not a sprint.
+Market participants who rushed all-in are going to be insolvent.

-A quick word on equities: Macro traders are starting to entertain the idea that Powell and the Fed will now reverse course on raising rates too fast and too high because of the market correction.
-Also, that inflation has likely peaked (even though it will probably remain around 7%+ and sideways for a while).
-Therefore, the bottom might be arriving very soon.
-Sure, that could happen.
+A quick word on equities: Some macro investors are starting to entertain the idea that the Fed will now reverse course on raising rates too fast and too high because of the market correction.
+Also, they are saying inflation has likely peaked (even though it will probably remain around at least 7.5%+ and sideways for a while, with possible negative surprises along the way).
+Therefore, they claim the bottom might be arriving very soon.
 Sure, that could cause some relief bounces on renewed hope for a "softish" landing, as they put it.
 But slowed growth and recession are the elephant in the room.
 In our last quarterly update, we predicted the "R" word (recession) would start to be widely used, and we're almost there.
-It's begrudgingly being mentioned on CNBC now and by pundits, and soon will be floating around in daily speak.
-Also, the Fed saying recession is not a concern is the new "inflation is transitory".
+It's begrudgingly being mentioned on CNBC now and by pundits, and soon will be floating around in daily speak (and even on Pravda-style corporate press).
+Also, the Fed saying recession is not a big concern is the new "inflation is transitory".
 When growth slows like this, all valuations have to completely reconfigure and the market needs to come up with new "fair value" multiples.
 And we are in the middle of that reconfiguration – there is no way that is a quick process.

 This Content is for informational purposes only, you should not construe any such information or other material as legal, tax, investment, financial, or other advice.
 Nothing contained on our Site constitutes a solicitation, recommendation, endorsement, or offer by Visary Capital or any third party service provider to buy or sell any securities or other financial instruments in this or in in any other jurisdiction in which such solicitation or offer would be unlawful under the securities laws of such jurisdiction.